ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/04-BASHBasics.md

 ---
-title: "BASH Basics & Scripting"
+title: "BASH Basics"
 teaching: 10
 exercises: 20
 questions:
+- "What is the BASH command language?"
-- "How do I write code in the BASH programming language?"
+- "How do I write code in the BASH command language?"
+- "What are the components and features of BASH?"
-- "How can I use scripts to automate my data analysis process?"
+- "How can I write and run BASH code?"
 objectives:
+- "Become familiar with the syntax and common functions of the BASH language."
+- "Become comfortable with working in the terminal."
-- "Extend knowledge of R programming to learn about complementary programs used in the Unix/Linux terminal for data analysis."
+- "Extend knowledge of R to learn about complementary programs used in the Unix/Linux terminal."
+- "Practice writing BASH code to perform basic operations."
-- "Discover the differences between R and BASH scripting."
+- "Discover important similarities and differences between R and BASH programming."
 keypoints:
+- "BASH and R share a lot of the same basic functionalities."
+- "Use the -h flag to examine the description of some BASH commands."
+- "Search the internet for further information about BASH commands."
-- "TBD"
+- "Copy and paste!"
 ---

 ## The BASH Programming Language